-Main deep sea ports that are market leaders in their regions will continuously defend their market shares.
-The most constructive way of defending market shares is to predict changes of important competitive factors in the markets and to react to factors representing threats by developing preemptive defence strategies before competitors utilise such factors as opportunities for market attacks.
-This calls for adequate strategic market analysis and strategy development.

-Loss of market shares of freight in spatial hinterland market segments affects cost efficiency of container flows and ultimately the competitive position of the ports.
-Two main competitive factors in the hinterland of main deep sea ports have been identified: the improving performance of road-rail intermodal transport systems and the development of new dedicated port hinterland transport systems, e.g. systems based on Dry ports and direct rail shuttles.

-The purpose of our paper is to analyse whether these two competitive factors in the focal port's hinterland will represent future threats to the port's market share of intercontinental container flows and, if so, to derive effective pre-emptive strategies for the focal port's defence of its market share in competition with other main deep sea ports.
+Abstract: Main deep sea ports that are market leaders in their regions will continuously defend their market shares.
+The most constructive way of defending market shares is to predict changes of important competitive factors in the markets and to react to factors representing threats by developing preemptive defence strategies.
+Two main competitive factors in the hinterland of main deep sea ports have been identified: the improving performance of road-rail intermodal transport systems and the development of new dedicated port hinterland transport systems, e.g., systems based on dry ports and direct rail shuttles.
+This paper analyses whether these two competitive factors in the focal port's hinterland will represent future threats to the port's market share of intercontinental container flows and derives effective pre-emptive strategies for the focal port's defence of its market share in competition with other main deep sea ports.